-The Board Meeting Guardian Program assists families who have problems that aren’t simply solved by a one-off payment or piece of equipment.
+The Board Meeting Guardian Program assists families who have problems that aren’t simply solved by a one-off payment or piece of equipment or therapy.
 Many of these families have disabled children with high needs and 24/7 care that cause parents to simply burn out and shatter.
 The program offers urgent respite care for the kids and provides the parents with a short break to recuperate and refresh.
 The cost of professional care is well beyond anything these families could afford so the charity meets all those costs and arranges for free accommodation and sometimes even activities for the parents.

 How Can I Become a Guardian?